• Templates & Playbooks

 If a prospect goes completely dark from the first email, your timing will be different than for someone who attended a demo and then disappeared.
 The key is to use data, not just your gut, to decide when to close the loop.
 Tools that provide real-time engagement signals are essential here.
 They tell you exactly who is interacting with your emails and who isn’t, so you can make the right move at the right time.
 Think of it less as a breakup and more as a strategic last step.

-Follow the 5-7 touch rule
+Follow the Rule of 5-7 Touches

 If a prospect has never responded, a good rule of thumb is to send a breakup email after five to seven attempts over two or three weeks.
 This shows you’ve made a consistent effort across multiple channels (email, phone, LinkedIn) without flooding their inbox.
 Anything less might feel like you gave up too easily.
 Anything more, and you risk looking desperate.